strimzi/proposals/076-moving-data-between-two-jbod-disks-using-cruise-control.md

 ## Current situation

 Currently, we get a multiple requests from community users to add the ability for moving all Kafka logs between two disks on the JBOD storage array.
 This feature can be useful in following scenarios:
-- The current disk is too big and the user wants to use a smaller one and vice versa is true.
+- The current disk is too small and the user wants to use a bigger one, or vice versa.
 - When we want to use a different Storage Class with different parameters or different storage types.
 - In case of disk removal to reduce the total storage.